aphidsystemscorp/spx_imagetest_santized/README.md

 24. trying to find a version of wayland that built using the r8sdk proved difficult. wayland's build system requires a lot of specifics on the build host.
 I am not convinced cross compiling wayland for arm on x86 is commonly done.
-Also wayland was and is a fast moving target, it's build system has evolved over time and trying to build more modern versions of wayland sdk's against renesas's old dunfell base sdkset was problematic.
+Also wayland across the last decade was and is a fast moving target, it's build system has evolved over time and trying to build more modern versions of wayland sdk's against renesas's old dunfell base sdkset was problematic.

     so trying If I were moving forward with this - I would use the kernel from the yocto build and replace the linux userspace with a more modern image.